Extensions and Job Changes

 The transaction type: Growth Increment allows users to:

-- add up to 1.5% (or one-half of a salary increment) to the employee’s base pay.
+- add 1.5% to 3% (or one-half to one-full of a salary increment) to the employee’s base pay.